 As a developer or a knowledge worker, you might need a local database to work with.
-However, many databases are based on x86_64 architecture, which means they might not run on the latest Mac computers built on Apple Silicon-based ARM64; this is the case with Microsoft SQL where it will not yet run in Windows 11 on Mac computers with M-Series chips.
+However, many databases are based on x86_64 architecture, which means they might not run on the latest Mac with Apple silicon; this is the case with Microsoft SQL where it will not yet run in Windows 11 on Mac with Apple silicon.
 In this article, we will explore how to run Microsoft SQL, one of the most common database engines, on the newest highly performant machines using Docker Desktop.
 This will only be the SQL server and none of the other tools that come with the Microsoft SQL Server.

 - Docker Desktop